configcat/docs/website/docs/sdk-reference/java.md

 ```

 ##### 2. Complex (full-featured) structure
-This is the same format that the SDK fetches from the ConfigCat CDN.
+This is the same format that the SDK downloads from the ConfigCat CDN.
 It allows the usage of all features you can do on the ConfigCat Dashboard.

 You can download your current config.json from ConfigCat's CDN and use it as a baseline.